 - Tetanus, diphtheria, and pertussis

 If you think you're having a stroke, call 911 right away.
 You may need a rapid exchange transfusion.
 If your child has sickle cell disease, your doctor will do an ultrasound test to measure blood flow to the brain and to check for stroke risk.

 Stem Cell or Bone Marrow Transplants

 Transplants are usually done in children under age 16 who've had sickle cell complications like pain and strokes.
-Your child first gets strong chemotherapy drugs to destroy her bone marrow and damaged red blood cells.
-Then, she gets healthy bone marrow or stem cells from another person.
+Your child first gets strong chemotherapy drugs to destroy their bone marrow and damaged red blood cells.
+Then, they get healthy bone marrow or stem cells from another person.
 Their bone marrow then will start to make healthy red blood cells.

 Older people don’t get transplants as often because they’re more likely to have complications.